jgm/pandoc/test/command/biblatex-incollection.md

 ---
 nocite: "[@*]"
 references:
-- annote: "An incollection entry with a series and a number.
+- annote: An incollection entry with a series and a number.
 Note the format of the printed name and compare the useprefix option in the options field as well as vangennep.
-Also note the indextitle, and indexsorttitle fields"
+Also note the indextitle, and indexsorttitle fields
   author:
   - dropping-particle: von
     family: Brandt